ANGSD/asaMap/README.md

 Article
 http://biorxiv.org/content/early/2015/01/22/014001

 The implementation is still a work in progress.
-More features will be added at some point
+More features will be added at some point:
+- logistic regression, Poisson regression
+- larger number of populations (crazy high number of paraters - so maybe not the best idea)
+- recessive model
+- SE for beta
+- Threading

 # Install
 git clone https://github.com/angsd/asaMap.git;